 I am

-for $16.00 plus postage, by clicking on the title, or by ordering directly from
+e-store for $16.00 plus postage, by clicking on the title, or by ordering

-is copyrighted.
-Please contact me if you would like more information.
+This material is copyrighted.
+Please contact me if you would like more

 This

-page includes the Abstract, Introduction, and a modified Table of Contents for
+page includes the Abstract, Introduction, and modified Table of Contents of my

 Return to my sex therapy and